shangyilim/firebase-storage-gallery-demo/README.md

 ```
 ionic serve
 ```
 4. Since this demo app doesnt handle authentication, we will need to disable authentication from the Firebase console.
-After selecting Database, select the Rules tab, and modify the rules
+After selecting Database, select the Rules tab, and modify the rules.
+Do the same for storage as well.
 ```
 {
   "rules": {